 I can only think of a few things on earth that I thoroughly enjoy.
 Breathtaking landscapes come to mind.
 Traveling from the city to the countryside, to the mountains or to tropical places causes me to experience refreshment and renewal.
 I can feel my whole body relax and the tension just melts away.
 I truly delight in God’s creation.

-I also enjoy taking a break from cooking and eating out once in a while gives me a renewed outlook on creativity in the kitchen.
+I also enjoy taking a break from cooking.
+Eating out once in a while gives me a renewed outlook on creativity in the kitchen.
 I especially get a thrill out of trying new foods.
 My mouth is watering even as I write!
 I take real delight in savoring delicious food.

 Related: How to Seek Happiness in God

 There are all kinds of joys I experience in day-to-day life, like conversations with my husband and kids, watching a funny show or suspenseful movie or just finally laying my head on the pillow at night after everyone else has gone to bed.
 As much as I delight in family time, I take extra delight in time alone.